manivsbh/scaler-woolf-ecommerce-project/report.md

 ## Abstract

 This project details the development of a robust backend for an e-commerce website using Django REST Framework.
 The primary objective was to create a scalable and modular system capable of handling core e-commerce functionalities, including user management, product catalog, shopping cart, order processing, and payment simulation.
 The implementation adheres to a microservices-oriented High-Level Design (HLD) by integrating external, specialized services.
-Key HLD components such as Elasticsearch are utilized for efficient product search, Redis for high-performance cart caching, and Kafka for asynchronous, event-driven communication between logical modules.
+Key HLD components suchs as Elasticsearch are utilized for efficient product search, Redis for high-performance cart caching, and Kafka for asynchronous, event-driven communication between logical modules.
+Furthermore, **Celery is integrated for asynchronous task processing**, offloading time-consuming operations like email and SMS notifications from the main request-response cycle.
 This report outlines the architectural choices, implementation details, and testing methodologies, demonstrating how modern backend technologies can be leveraged to build a responsive and resilient e-commerce platform.
 The project serves as a practical application of distributed system concepts, showcasing how specialized tools enhance performance, scalability, and maintainability in real-world online retail scenarios.

 ## Project Description